awarenessxz/acoustic-scene-classification/README.md

 ---

-# Running the code

-There are two parts to our project.
-For the first part, we coded a classifier model using stacked ensembling of multiple CNN model.
-The second part is the bonus section where we used a web application to illustrate real life usage.

-### Environment Settings

-The folowing are the list of packages used in our project.
+# Project Environment Set up

+Ensure that the following packages are installed.
+Also ensure that there exists `log_files` and `processed_data` directories.
+Download the dataset.
 Install them using the pip commands.
 Refer to the `requirements.txt` for more details.

 - Python 3.6.4
 - torchvision